 Natalie Diaz is the Maxine and Jonathan Marshall Chair in Modern and Contemporary Poetry at Arizona State University and the author of Postcolonial Love Poem and When My Brother Was an Aztec.
 She is Mojave and an enrolled member of the Gila River Indian Tribe.

-Evangeline Riddiford is an MFA candidate at The New School and an editor at Public Seminar.
+Evangeline Riddiford is an editor at Public Seminar.